Recent Projects

 American Planning Association – West Virginia Chapter

 Collective Impact provided strategic planning services for the West Virginia Chapter of the American Planning Association.
 The chapter had been fairly inactive over the past decade.
 However, some members came together to “reboot” the Chapter.
 As part of this “reboot,” the Chapter developed and adopted a mission, vision, core values, and lines of business statements.
-The Chapter also identified priority goals, strategies, and tactics for the next five (5) years, with a focus on the nest next year.
-The Chapter recognized the importance of having these discussions via a deliberative, strategic, and facilitated process.
+The Chapter also identified priority goals, strategies, and tactics for the strategic plan.

 West Virginia DHHR Division of Early Care and Education